geocaml/ocaml-geojson/CONTRIBUTING.md

 dune runtest
 ```

-And now you have successfully cloned and build the repository to you local!! :tada:
+And now you have successfully cloned and build the repository to your local!! :tada:

-If you are making any changes to the codes, for instance, you have made some kind of modifications to the files that has `.ml` extension, then please also run the formatter on the code to enhance the readability of your code and to keep your code free from programatic/ syntax and stylistic errors as well.
+If you are making any changes to the codes, *for instance*, you have made some kind of modifications to the files that has `.ml` extension, then please also run the formatter on the code to enhance the readability of your code and to keep your code free from programatic/ syntax and stylistic errors as well.
 You can achieve this by running the following command:

 ```
 dune build @fmt --auto